Star69995/star-bcard/README.md

 ```bash Copy Edit
 npm run dev
 ```

-## Notes
+## 📄 Notes
+- No lorem ipsum – all content is real.
+- The design is responsive and mobile-friendly.
+- Clean and commented code, structured by modules.
-This repository only includes the frontend code for the Star Bcard platform.
+- This repository only includes the frontend code for the Star bCard platform.

-The backend code and database are not included in this repository.
+- The backend code and database are not included in this repository.

-This project uses a custom theme context to manage dark mode and light mode themes.
+- This project uses a custom theme context to manage dark mode and light mode themes.
+- No graphic interface for admin functions